cjswart/puppet-quest-guide/quests/facts.md

 <div class = "lvm-task-number"><p>Task 6:</p></div>

-Once this is complete, connect again to the `pasture.puppet.vm` node.
+Once this is complete, connect again to the `node-x.internal.cloudapp.net` node.

-    ssh learning@pasture.puppet.vm
+    ssh adminuser@node-x

 Then, trigger a Puppet agent run.

     sudo puppet agent -t

-To see the MOTD, first disconnect from `pasture.puppet.vm`.
+To see the MOTD, first disconnect from `node-x.internal.cloudapp.net`.

     exit

 Now reconnect.

-    ssh learning@pasture.puppet.vm
+    ssh adminuser@node-x

 Once you've had a chance to admire the MOTD, return to the Puppet server.